mprsic/performa365docs/docs/howto/enroll_learner_to_course.rst

 #.
 The first step of Add/Edit wizard opens up below.
 #.
 Assignments can be created for courses and programs.
 Check the appropriate radio button in the **Assignment for** section.
 #. **Enrollment reason** is required.
 Text entered into this field is sent to the learner as a part of the email message informing them they've been enrolled into the course/program.
 #. **Summary** is an optional field.
 It contains additional information about assignment in text format.
-This field has character limit of 500.
+This field has a limit of 500 characters.
 #. **Course/program** is selected from the dropdown menu.
 Only active courses and programs will be shown in this list.
 #. **Number of days to finish** will tell the learner how much time they've got to complete the course/program after they've been enrolled into it.
 #.
 Enter **Valid until** using datetime picker control.
 Service will be automatically adding eligible learners until this date.